docker/docs/engine/install/centos.md

 It's OK if `yum` reports that none of these packages are installed.

-The contents of `/var/lib/docker/`, including images, containers, volumes, and networks, are preserved.
-The Docker Engine package is now called `docker-ce`.
+Images, containers, volumes, and networks stored in `/var/lib/docker/` aren’t automatically removed when you uninstall Docker.

 ## Installation methods

 You can install Docker Engine in different ways, depending on your needs:

-- Most users
+- You can
   [set up Docker's repositories](#install-using-the-repository) and install from them, for ease of installation and upgrade tasks.
 This is the recommended approach.

-- Some users download the RPM package and
+- You can download the RPM package and
   [install it manually](#install-from-a-package) and manage upgrades completely manually.
 This is useful in situations such as installing Docker on air-gapped systems with no access to the internet.

-- In testing and development environments, some users choose to use automated [convenience scripts](#install-using-the-convenience-script) to install Docker.
+- In testing and development environments, you can use automated [convenience scripts](#install-using-the-convenience-script) to install Docker.

 ### Install using the repository